JoeySoprano420/RegMan-Ultimate-Edition-/README.md

 # Regman-

+To install requirements use: pip install -r requirements.txt

 Language Design Philosophy
 RegMan+ is built with flexibility, scalability, and performance in mind, catering to large-scale systems and machine-intensive operations.
 The integration of phantom tracing, septuentary logic, and a robust error-handling system makes it ideal for complex and critical applications.
 With its modular design, developers can focus on building self-contained systems while easily transferring and deploying them across different platforms.